LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Feb 17)

+- most of the problems were that i didn't set b.jmp for void `return;`
+- gif `TODO: args need reg. op=and` was because of a dynamic size alloca (which i never do in franca), test_wuffs_gif_decode_frame_out_of_bounds uses a VLA and my little vla tests actually can get constant folded to a static slot size. i was only calling fixarg on 1 instruction. i think qbe didn't have that problem because you actually can encode AND with a constant, i just don't do it cause it's annoying.
+- to make gifplayer work i had to bump up the max ArenaAlloc size, that's a pretty bad sign. do they some giant array of constants? oh no, it's just that to handle this:
+`uint8_t g_src_buffer_array[SRC_BUFFER_ARRAY_SIZE] = {0};`
+i allocate a new Initializer for every byte that's fucking stupid man. the whole time is in write_gvar_data and new_initializer.
+before:         1.8 s
+all_zeros hack: 1.2 s
+skip =0 early:  0.13s
+similarly for test/gif, `wuffs_gif__decoder dec = ((wuffs_gif__decoder){});` takes a billon years,
+but this time in add_type_inner. setting all_zeros for `{}` in struct_initializer1 saves 2 seconds.
+and that's still with generating the most unserious 60000 instruction function for that zero init in test_basic_initialize_not_called.

 ## (Feb 16)

 - instead of tracking hidesets on each token, just keep a stack of active macro expansions.